tdlight-team/tdlight-java/README.md

 Replace `VERSION` with the latest release version, you can find it [here](https://github.com/tdlight-team/tdlight-java/releases).

-Replace `NATIVES_VERSION` with the latest native version.
-Make sure that you are using the correct natives version for the release that you are using.

 ## Setting up the library using Gradle

 If you are using Gradle, add the following lines into your `build.gradle` file